deel-ai/xplique/docs/api/example_based/api_example_based.md

 At present, we made the following choices:
 - Focus on methods that are natural example methods (post-hoc and non-generative, see the paper above for more details).
-- Try to unify the three families of approaches with a common API.
+- Try to unify the four families of approaches with a common API.

 !!! info
     We are in the early stages of development and are looking for feedback on the API design and the methods we have chosen to implement.
 Also, we are counting on the community to furnish the collection of methods available.
 If you are willing to contribute reach us on the [GitHub](https://github.com/deel-ai/xplique) repository (with an issue, pull request, ...).